apache/pulsar/site2/docs/getting-started-helm.md

 2. The Grafana UI will be open in your browser.
 You can use username `pulsar` and password `pulsar` to log into Grafana Dashboard.

-3. You will be able to view dashboards for different components of a Pulsar cluster.
+3. You can view dashboards for different components of a Pulsar cluster.